Effects and Coeffects in Call-By-Push-Value (Extended Version)

-The CBV type and term translations follow directly from \citet{levy:siglog-tutorial}.
+The \link{effects/CBV/translations.v}{translateType,translateTerm}{CBV type and term translations} follow directly from \citet{levy:siglog-tutorial}.
 Besides adding a case for the $ \ottkw{tick} $ expression, the only change that we make is moving the latent effect from the function type to the thunk type.
 All other cases are exactly as in prior work. \ifextended\else Because of this, we only show the translation for function types and the $ \ottkw{tick} $ expression. \fi

 This translation preserves types and effects from the source language.